Tirgan Festival: Tirgan 2013: 'Hope'

 From July 18 to 21, 2013, Tirgan held its fourth festival in Toronto.
-Tirgan 2013 attracted over 120,000 visitors and brought together artists from around the globe to showcase the richness and diversity of Iranian art and culture.
+Tirgan 2013 brought together artists from around the globe.
 The festival featured more than 70 performances in traditional, contemporary, and transitional arts.

 The programs are divided into six sections: Dance, Cinema, Literature, Music, Theatre, and Visual Arts.
 Designed to include a variety of forms and styles these programs incorporate a blend of workshops, panel discussions, lectures, tours, interactive installations and exhibitions to engage, educate and entertain.
 Some highlights of the 2013 festival included: Vancouver Pars National Ballet, screening of film by Shirin Neshat, live musical performance by UK based Ajam (band), classical and folk music ensemble Sarv, and The Third Space visual arts exhibition curated by Sanaz Mazinani.

 Tirgan 2015: ‘Homeland’

-Tirgan Festival returned to Toronto's Harbourfront Centre from August 20 to 23, 2015, bringing together over 200 artists from around the globe to showcase the richness and diversity of Iranian art and culture through their mosaic of world-class talents.
-The theme for Tirgan 2015 was Homeland and it attracted over 150,000 visitors.
+Tirgan Festival returned to Toronto's Harbourfront Centre from August 20 to 23, 2015, bringing together over 200 artists from around the globe.